 - Sample sweet pastries and delicious cakes at Pasticceria Napoli.

 - Grab a scoop (or two) of your favourite flavours and enjoy a delicious and refreshing gelato at Geljada.

+Still don’t know where to stay on the Amalfi Coast?
 Need more inspiration?
-Check out this break down on the Amalfi Coast’s best towns!
+Check out this breakdown of the Amalfi Coast’s best towns!

-To recap, our top hostel is Ave Gratia Plena.
+To recap, our top hostel choice is Seven Hostel.
 It’s clean, comfortable and reasonably priced, with a convenient location to match.
-The best hotel on the Amalfi Coast is Plaza Hotel Sorrento, as it offers guests a luxurious home aweay from home, complete with a rooftop terrace and swimming pool!
+The best hotel on the Amalfi Coast is Plaza Hotel Sorrento, as it offers guests a luxurious home away from home, complete with a rooftop terrace and swimming pool!

 Have you been to the Amalfi Coast?
 Did we miss anything?
 Let us know below!

 Do you own or run a kick-ass hostel?
 Want to be featured in this list?
 Get in touch at [email protected]

 Thanks for reading – that was fun! 😀

 Find out how YOU can help support us.